fjahr/cisa-research/index.md

 `bool VerifyMultisig(msg, agg_pk)`.
 In other words, the the verifier does not need to know who's behind agg_pk.

-In a CISA context there are different keys that sign a different message, a different input in the transactions, but their signatures are still aggregated.
+In a CISA context, there are different keys that sign a different message, a different input in the transactions, but their signatures are still aggregated.
 Given `(n pairs (public key, message)`: